 We using ‘skip the line’ tickets to fast-track our entry to the most popular sights, and also whilst some parts of the main cities can be jam-packed with people (Venice between Rialto and San Marco, for example), most tourists are blissfully unaware that a few streets away you can find the hidden treasures in a much less busy environment.
 We will show you how to find these.

-Times in Italy are indicated in 24-hr format.
+Times in Italy are indicated in 24-hour format.

 Just buying your tickets at the bus or train station is not enough.
-You must validate them at the little machines nearby to prove that you are using the ticket right then.
+You must validate them at the little machines nearby or on the bus to prove that you are using the ticket right then.
 Not doing so can result in a hefty fine and an unhappy inspector.

 Public drunkenness is uncommon and abhorred.